-One of the first accounts of bathing used as a curative process rather than a simple hygiene ritual was written by ancient Greek philosopher Hippocrates, who was active between 460 and 370 B.C.
-Hippocrates proposed that the cause of all ailments was an imbalance of bodily fluids, and advocated that: “The way to health is to have an aromatic bath and scented massage every day.”
+One of the first written accounts of bathing being used as a curative process rather than a simple hygiene ritual was by ancient Greek philosopher Hippocrates, who was alive over 2000 years ago between 460 and 370 B.C.
+Hippocrates proposed that the cause of all ailments was an imbalance of bodily fluids, and advocated that “the way to health is to have an aromatic bath and scented massage every day.”

 The first ever day spa was introduced by Elizabeth Arden in 1910, known as Manhattan’s Red Door Salon.
-This spa offered manicures, facials and more, bringing it much closer to the modern-day spa.
+This spa offered manicures, facials and more, bringing it much closer to the modern-day experience.
 As Beth Mcgroarty, Research Director at the Global Wellness Institute explains: “The modern concept of the spa really started to take off in the 1980s.”
-Over the next 20 years, spa days would be regarded as a treat for primarily wealthy women, who visited spas in groups to celebrate birthdays, hen dos, and other social occasions.
-Beth points out that “the big, recent story is one of explosive growth: the global spa industry grew from $60 billion USD in 2007 to $98.6 billion USD in 2015 – while spa locations jumped from 71,762 to 121,595 in those same short eight years.
+Over the next 20 years, spa days would be regarded as a treat for primarily wealthy women, who visited in groups to celebrate birthdays, hen dos, and other social occasions.
+Beth points out that “the big, recent story is one of explosive growth: the global spa industry grew from $60 billion USD in 2007 to $98.6 billion USD in 2015 – while spa locations jumped from 71,762 to 121,595 in those same short eight years.”

 Champneys owner Stephen Purdew adds: “Our healthy eating options, for example, are carefully considered down to the very last detail.
 I think our guests really appreciate and understand that we are a wellbeing destination spa – this is where our energies are focused.
 Our wellbeing values are not a token gesture; it is our ethos across all of our spa resorts, and we constantly research worldwide to evolve.”

-Champneys owner Stephen Purdew comments: “Our Detox and Wellbeing Centre at our Tring was the first of its kind in the UK.
+Champneys owner Stephen Purdew comments: “Our Detox and Wellbeing Centre at Champneys Tring was the first of its kind in the UK.
 The size alone - 400 square metres – provides an amazing offering for our residents and day guests.
 It’s a development that underlines our position as a leading wellness destination in Europe.”

-Beth Mcgroarty predicts that this tailoring of day spa packages will not only cater for specific individuals’ needs, but will also foster a holistic community impact.
+Beth Mcgroarty predicts that this tailoring of day spa packages will not only cater to specific individuals’ needs but will also foster a holistic community impact.
 This is as much a return to the spa’s roots as it is a development.
-Even in the Roman era, spas, or ‘thermaes, were more than just bathing areas, they were all-encompassing recreational centres.
-As The Spa Association explain, like in modern-day spa and health clubs, “Mikkel Aaland suggests in 1997’s Sweat that “Most thermae walls enclosed sports centres, swimming pools, parks, libraries, little theatres for poetry readings and music, and great halls for parties – a city within a city.”
-Today, Beth anticipates “more social and fun aspects to spas, from more art, music and creativity programming at spas to things like the sauna as a social event.”
+Even in the Roman era, spas were more than just bathing areas, they were all-encompassing recreational centres.
+As Mikkel Aaland suggests in his book Sweat, “most spa walls (in Roman times) enclosed sports centres, swimming pools, parks, libraries, little theatres for poetry readings and music, and great halls for parties – a city within a city.”
+Today, Beth anticipates more social and fun aspects will come to spas, “from more art, music and creativity programming at spas to things like the sauna as a social event.”

-With the modern-day spa having come so far from the thermaes and baths of ancient history, what is in store for spas and spa treatments in the coming years?
-Beth Mcgroarty predicts that, in the future, “the wellness programming in a hotel or resort will continue to move out of the confined walls of the "spa" and get incorporated throughout the entire resort, whether baked into the physical building (wellness architecture), or in healthy food, sleep, classes – everything – infused throughout the property.”
+With the modern-day spa having come so far from the thermae and baths of ancient history, what is in store for spas and spa treatments in the coming years?
+Beth Mcgroarty predicts that, in the future, “wellness programming will continue to move out of the confined walls of the spa and get incorporated throughout the entire resort, whether baked into the physical building (wellness architecture) or in healthy food, sleep, classes – everything – infused throughout the property.”